mminhaz93/GitOverview/README.md

 git commit -m "commit message" - gets ready to commit changes with message

 git push - pushes the changes

+git clean -df - will remove all changed files
+          -d: Remove untracked directories in addition to untracked files
+          -f: Force (might be not necessary depending on clean.requireForce setting)
 ```

 ### Create